Tenmon-C/road-runner-ftc-sdk-11/README.md

 ## NOTICE

-This repository is updated for the Decode (2025-2026) game; however could be faulty, so I would recommend the original version with updates to into the deep
+This repository is updated for the Decode (2025-2026) game; however could be faulty, so I would recommend the original version with updates to into the deep.
+Here is the URL for the project I grabbed the code from: https://github.com/acmerobotics/road-runner-ftc

 ## Welcome!